 Employed at a university

-OAJ is a trade union that university teachers can call their own.
+OAJ is the trade union that the teachers working in university can call their own.

 We want to ensure the professional success and wellbeing of every teaching and research professional working at a university whilst also ensuring that they know their rights and obligations.